packit/deployment/README.md

 4. Update secrets repository.
 5. Re-deploy stg&prod.

-_Note: If certbot was excuted against multiple domains you will repeat step 3. for each domain._
+_Note: If certbot is executed against multiple domains, step 3. is repeated for each domain._

 ### 1. Prerequisites